haimbilia/BuyHub/readme.txt

     => 055013 - when user registers through social or phone number then there is no email of the same and admin can't send email to user
-    => 054816 - getting uneven behavior in related and buy together products on clicking which are already added => 055441 - delete order from admin option should comes exactly after 2 days
+    => 054816 - getting uneven behavior in related and buy together products on clicking which are already added => 055441 - delete order from admin option should comes exactly after 2 days => 055444 - On order status update email tracking url not coming

 Enhancements :
    => Make provision to made seller